palantir/gradle-consistent-versions/README.md

      ...
 ```

-## Alternatives

-Many languages have arrived at a similar workflow for dependency management: direct dependencies are specified in some top level file and then the build tool figures out a sensible version for all the transitive dependencies.
-The whole dependency graph is then written out to some lock file.
-For example,

-- JavaScript repos using [yarn](https://yarnpkg.com/) define dependencies in a `package.json` and then yarn auto-generates a `yarn.lock` file.
-- Rust repos using [cargo](https://doc.rust-lang.org/stable/cargo/) define direct dependencies in a `cargo.toml` file and have `cargo.lock` auto-generated.
-- Go repos using [dep](https://golang.github.io/dep/) define dependencies in a `Gopkg.toml` file and have `Gopkg.lock` auto-generated.
-- Ruby repos using [bundler](https://bundler.io/) define dependencies in a `Gemfile` file and have `Gemfile.lock` auto-generated.

-### Comparison to nebula dependency lock plugin

-Internally, a few projects started using Nebula's [Gradle Dependency Lock Plugin](https://github.com/nebula-plugins/gradle-dependency-lock-plugin) but eventually abandoned it because it introduced too much dev friction.
-Key problems:

-- PR diffs could be thousands and thousands of lines for small changes
-- Contributors often updated versions.props but forgot to update the lockfiles, leading them to think they'd picked up a new version when they actually hadn't!

-Both of these problems are solved by this plugin because the new gradle lock files are extremely compact (one line per dependency) and they can never get out of date because gradle validates their correctness every time you resolve the unifiedClasspath configuration.

 ## Technical explanation

 ### Are these vanilla Gradle lockfiles?
 No.  We tried Gradle 4.8's [first-class lockfiles](https://docs.gradle.org/current/userguide/dependency_locking.html), but found a critical usability problem: it allowed semantic merge conflicts.
 For example:

 - Two PRs might change apparently unrelated dependencies - both changing different lines of gradle's `gradle/dependency-locks/x.lockfile`